xinzhan/core-services.en/help/interface/core-services/core-services.md

 See [Experience Cloud user and product management](../admin-getting-started/admin-getting-started.md#topic_3FCB4099640647E3B2411ADBFCE81909).

-**Customer Attributes**
+### Customer Attributes

 <!-- <p>
  <note type="important">
   To use the Customer Attributes feature, users must belong to the
-  <span class="term"> Adobe Customer Attributes</span> group, and to solution-level groups (Analytics or Target).
+  <span class="term"> Adobe Customer Attributes</span> group, and to solution-level groups (Analytics or Adobe Target).
  </note> </p>
  -->

-Users that are added to the [!UICONTROL Customer Attributes] group will see the [!UICONTROL Customer Attributes] menu item on the left side of the Experience Cloud interface
+Users that are added to the [!UICONTROL Customer Attributes] group will see the [!UICONTROL Customer Attributes] menu item on the left side of the Experience Cloud interface.

 ## Step 8.
 Begin using core services {#section_960C06093623462E8EA247B3E97274A1}